Checklee History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Checklee research.
 Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Checklee History in all our PDF Extended History products and printed products wherever possible.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Checkley, Checkleigh, Checklee, Checkly, Chackley, Chackly and many more.

 Early Notables of the Checklee family (pre 1700)

-Migration of the Checklee family to the New World and Oceana
+Migration of the Checklee family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Checklee or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..